octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ```

 ### Writing the migration scripts

 Now that the smart contracts and the deployment network are ready, the next step is to write the deployment script.
-Such scripts are also called migrations: they usually update the storage structure or initial data and the smart contract code.
+Such scripts are also called _migrations_: they usually update the storage structure or initial data and the smart contract code.
 These scripts are located in the *migrations* directory.

-Each migration is a javascript file, defining the deployment tasks.
-It can execute any javascript code.
-Each migration starts with a number, followed by a title: *Truffle* will run the migrations in an ascending order.
+Each migration is a _Javascript_ file, defining the deployment tasks.
+It can execute any _Javascript_ code.
+Each migration starts with a number, followed by a title. *Truffle* will run the migrations in an ascending order.
 For instance, the `tezos-example` box comes with tree migrations:

 ```
 1_initial_migration.js